Quick Summary:

 Yes, it can be possible to combine and use the good parts of Redux and MobX in the same React Native application.
 You can overcome the limitations of the state management library and get enhanced app experience with flawless operations.
 UberEats is a real-world application that uses Redux and MobX together to create effective state management and a seamless user experience.

 React’s setState() method is one of the most common methods for state management.
-However, if you need to avoid props drilling or passing the state down to each element in the component tree, you can utilize various state management libraries and tools, such as Context API, Redux Hookstate, Mobx, and more.
+However, if you need to avoid props drilling or passing the state down to each element in the component tree, you can utilize various React Native state management libraries and tools, such as Context API, Redux Hookstate, Mobx, and more.

 React Native state management is essential for storing and managing the data that elements require to render the values.
 Basically, the data or value is stored in the state object of the component, which changes based on the action taken, and the components will re-render themselves.
 Be it mobile or web applications, you need to consider state management as a crucial development aspect.